radio-aktywne/daisy/docs/docs/01-Index.md

 title: Index
 ---

-# webscheduler
+# daisy

 Broadcast scheduling app 📅

 ## 💡 About

-`webscheduler` is a web app for managing automated scheduled broadcasts.
+`daisy` is a web app for managing automated scheduled broadcasts.